EthanCai/programming-learning-notes/projects-part-2.md

 - [HAProxy](http://www.haproxy.org/): HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
   - [Bamboo](https://github.com/QubitProducts/bamboo): HAProxy auto configuration and auto service discovery for Mesos Marathon
 - [keepalived](http://www.keepalived.org/): Keepalived is a routing software written in C. The main goal of this project is to provide simple and robust facilities for loadbalancing and high-availability to Linux system and Linux based infrastructures.
+- [GLB](https://github.com/github/glb-director): The GitHub Load Balancer (GLB) Director is a set of components that provide a scalable set of stateless Layer 4 load balancer servers capable of line rate packet processing in bare metal datacenter environments, and is used in production to serve all traffic from GitHub's datacenters.
+- [DPVS](https://github.com/iqiyi/dpvs): DPVS is a high performance Layer-4 load balancer based on DPDK.
+It's derived from Linux Virtual Server LVS and its modification alibaba/LVS.

 - [Go: Seesaw](https://github.com/google/seesaw): Seesaw v2 is a Linux Virtual Server (LVS) based load balancing platform.

+- [Balance](http://www.inlab.de/balance.html): Balance is a simple but powerful generic TCP proxy with round-robin load balancing and failover mechanisms.
+Its behavior can be controlled at runtime using a simple command line syntax.
+Balance supports IPv6 on the listening side, which makes it a very useful tool for IPv6 migration of IPv4 only services and servers.
 - [Pen](http://siag.nu/pen/): Pen is a load balancer for "simple" TCP-based protocols such as HTTP or SMTP.
 It allows several servers to appear as one to the outside.
 It automatically detects servers that are down and distributes clients among the available servers.
 This gives high availability and scalable performance.
-- [Balance](http://www.inlab.de/balance.html): Balance is a simple but powerful generic TCP proxy with round-robin load balancing and failover mechanisms.
-Its behavior can be controlled at runtime using a simple command line syntax.
-Balance supports IPv6 on the listening side, which makes it a very useful tool for IPv6 migration of IPv4 only services and servers.

 ## API Gateway